dmenne/anomanor/inst/data_store/md/readout.md

 <span class="fa fa-check fa-lg"></span> Saved,
 <span class="fa fa-flag-checkered fa-lg"></span> Finalized

+## Example cases `$ex1..$ex5`

+There are 5 example cases at the top of the dropdown, marked `$ex1..$ex5` for which the balloon expulsion success is not given.
+These cases are just there so that you can practice with the analysis software.
+As and when you are happy with the controls you can skip any remaining examples, because they do not count toward study completion.

+To get the example cases away from the top of the list, just dummy-rate these.
+Nobody gets fired for rating all examples normals.

 ## Navigation
 - Use the cursor keys or arrow buttons to move to next protocol section of the selected phase.
 - Press the F11 button for a full screen view to avoid scrolling.